-Laura has handled complex business litigation involving contract disputes, business torts and claims on behalf of creditors.
-She has extensive experience representing court appointed receivers and working with distressed businesses.
-Additionally, she has experience handling contested matters on behalf of employers and employees, which includes disputes regarding covenants not to compete, employment contracts generally and defending claims brought under Title VII and the Tennessee Human Rights Act.
+Laura assists her clients in complex business litigation involving contract disputes, business torts, and claims on behalf of creditors.
+She has extensive experience representing court appointed receivers and working with distressed businesses owners to find sustainable solutions.
+Additionally, she advises both employers and employees regarding covenants not to compete, employment contracts, and Title VII and the Tennessee Human Rights Act.

 Before joining Harris Shelton, Laura served as the judicial clerk to Chancellor Arnold B. Goldin of the Chancery Court for the Thirtieth Judicial District, Shelby County, Tennessee.
 Prior to her legal career, she worked for local healthcare providers in finance and operations.